makuge/web23-exercise-2/README.md

 In contrast to what we did in exercise 1, this time you write your HTML code **statically**, you do not create it using `document.createElement(...)` and `...append(...)`.

-Here are some more details:
+Below are some more details:

 + For the `input` elements to work properly, you will have to
     + choose an appropriate `type` attribute, e.g., `hidden`, `text`, `number`, `url` or `date`